microsoft/azure-pipelines-yaml/design/controlling-agent-updates.md

 Any agents not fully up to date (as compared to the version on the AT) should be visually marked.
 (Not being 100% up to date isn't necessarily a problem, so it should info-level, not warning-level.)

+Another minor point: we'll stop auto-sliding YAML builds every sprint.
+Instead, when we ship a feature that requires a new agent version, that feature will have to request the newer version.

 ## Potential problems & solutions

 **If a small number of agents have been updated, then all jobs will funnel to that agent instead of spreading out across the pool.**
+This can happen if an admin manually updates a few agents or clicks the single-agent "upgrade" button in the web.
 This behavior must be well-documented, both in user-facing material and in troubleshooting guides for the team.
 We will inevitably see instances where this setting is on and causing a pool of agents to sit idle while a single agent in the pool is backed up.